astropy/astropy-APEs/APE14.rst

             shape, then this property can be used to store the shape of the data.
 This can be used for example if implementing slicing of WCS objects.
-This is an optional property, and it should return `None` if a shape is not known or relevant.
+This is an optional property, and it should return `None` if a shape is neither known nor relevant.
             """

         @property